zero-stroke/SecuritiesCorrelations/README.md

 4. Advanced Correlation Analysis: The scripts directory contains various Python scripts to compute correlations, read files, and plot data.

 ## Setup
 Make sure python is installed, preferably ≥ 3.10, and if on Windows, run setup.bat.
+It will download about 2gb of Stock, ETF, and Index data from Google Drive that is used to calculate correlations.
 Once the environment has been set up, running run.bat will start the interface.

-For the 'main' branch you need to download a folder with 2gb of parquets from https://drive.google.com/drive/folders/1W8n0o0Nrj4bJgsXEk1uneZqqyqk0bJfP?usp=drive_link and place it in the data/yahoo_daily/ folder so that every Stock, ETF, and Index has data.
+For easy access, you can make a shortcut for run.bat by right-clicking it and selecting "Create Shortcut", and adding it to your desktop.

 ## Running the Dashboard:
 To launch the interactive dashboard, navigate to the root directory of the project and run: